opencyber-space/MemoryGr.id/docs/creation-in-memory.md

 ---

-### FrameDB Port Allocation Scheme
+### MemoryGrid Port Allocation Scheme

-FrameDB memory instances are exposed via a Kubernetes **NodePort service** to enable external access.
+MemoryGrid memory instances are exposed via a Kubernetes **NodePort service** to enable external access.
 The global service ensures that each deployed instance is assigned a unique and non-conflicting NodePort within a predefined range.

 ## Port Allocation Logic

 * **Port Range**:
-  FrameDB NodePort services are allocated from the range:
+  MemoryGrid NodePort services are allocated from the range:

   ```
   30700–30900 (inclusive)